-Bauercrest was founded in 1931 by four Jewish Community Centers in the Boston area.
-Today, our approach to Jewish life at camp incorporates life lessons and religious traditions in a relaxed manner that remains both meaningful and accessible to all campers.
+Camp Bauercrest was founded in 1931 by four Jewish Community Centers in the Boston area.
+Today, our approach to Jewish living at camp incorporates life lessons and traditions in a relaxed manner that remains both meaningful and accessible to all campers.

-A singular blessing, in Hebrew, is chanted before and after each meal.
+A single blessing in Hebrew is chanted before and after each meal.
 On Friday night, we usher in Shabbat with a short (about 30 minutes) service, followed by a traditional Friday night meal.
 On Saturdays, we have a longer (about 45 minutes) service in which we integrate both traditions and life lessons.
-Campers and staff are encouraged to participate by leading readings.
-Following services, an alternative “all camp” activity occurs, which both recognizes Shabbat as a different day and promotes camaraderie among all age groups.
+Campers and staff are invited to lead readings in either Hebrew or English, but only when they volunteer to do so.

-Lastly, for any young man preparing for a Bar Mitzvah, tutoring is made available, at a nominal charge, during the camp season.
+Lastly, for any young man preparing to become a Bar Mitzvah, tutoring is available at a nominal charge during the camp season.